Taryn Christion

-Taryn Christion (born February 6, 1997) is a former American professional Canadian football quarterback who was most recently a member of the Ottawa Redblacks of the Canadian Football League (CFL).
+Taryn Christion (born February 6, 1997) is an American former professional football quarterback.
 He played college football at South Dakota State.

 College career

 Christion played for the South Dakota State Jackrabbits for four seasons.
 Christion finished his collegiate career with school records of 11,535 passing yards, 104 touchdown passes, 13,050 yard of total offense, 814 pass completions, and 1,363 pass attempts.

 Professional career

 Seattle Seahawks

 Christion was signed by the Seattle Seahawks as an undrafted free agent on April 28, 2019.
 He was waived by the Seahawks on May 14, 2019.

 Dallas Cowboys

 Christion was signed by the Dallas Cowboys on July 24, 2019.
 He was waived during final roster cuts on August 31, 2019.

 Pittsburgh Steelers

 Christion was signed by the Pittsburgh Steelers to their practice squad on October 2, 2019.
 He was signed specifically to imitate Baltimore Ravens quarterback Lamar Jackson in practice.
 Christion was released on October 7, 2019.